LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 [Windows Beta](https://x.com/thomaspaulmann/status/1937887427852488719) and got sherlocked ([or not?](https://x.com/thomaspaulmann/status/1932406174344757379)) by Apple, when they announced a revolutionary update to the macOS Spotlight.

-Since I wrote [Raycast: Second Impressions](https://www.lukeberrypi.com/articles/raycast-second-impressions) a year ago I've spent hundreds of hours understanding Raycast and trying to get the most of it.
+Since I wrote [Raycast: Second Impressions](https://www.lukeberrypi.com/articles/raycast-second-impressions) a year ago, I've spent over 200 hours understanding Raycast and trying to get the most of it.
 It's time to write about it again.

 Here's Everything I do with Raycast.
 Buckle up!

 ## Opening Applications

-On any MacBook, you can hit `⌘` `space`, write the name of an app and open it.
+On any MacBook, you can press `⌘` `space`, write the name of an app and open it.
 Of course you can do that in Raycast too.

 But can we make that quicker?
 Especially for apps that you open a lot?
 Yes, by **opening apps with a hotkey**.

 The cherry on top is that pressing the hotkey again hides the app, making it super easy to toggle between different apps.
 Probably the biggest ROI tip in this article.

-I open/close these at least 200 times a day:
+I press these hotkeys at least 500 times a day:

 - `⌘` `esc` -> Terminal
 - `⌥` `I` -> Visual Studio Code